 Corinna is an expert in the field of nanotechnology with a strong personal interest in interdisciplinary research initiatives at the interface between medicine, nanotechnology and ICT.
 Her skill set includes strategic project planning and management of international research alliances, proposal writing and negotiation with particular expertise in engineering projects and ERC consultancy.
 Additionally, Corinna provides training sessions and workshops on knowledge transfer and innovation management.

-At Eurice, she uses her several years of project management experience and her extensive knowledge of European funding schemes to professionally support different research consortia in the project planning and implementation process including financial management, communication and dissemination activities.
+At Eurice, she uses her technical knowledge and project management experience to professionally support different European research consortia in the planning and implementation of projects.